deltachat/deltachat-core-rust/webxdc.md

    Sandboxed webxdc apps are barred from making any network requests, reloading code or resources.

 3. webxdc apps can not reach the internet themselves and rather can only send "app-state" update message to other app users in the chat group.

+While this describes an already working "proof of concept" usage there are already a lot of further reaching discussions.
+However, we prefer to avoid "early over-generalizing" and rather evolve further mechanisms and features from real-world needs, especially from people living in precarious contexts with bad networks and affected by internet outages.

 ## Benefits to users of webxdc apps